What is Geohashing?

 The precision factor determines the size of the cell.
 For instance, a precision factor of one creates a cell 5,000km high and 5,000km wide, a precision factor of six creates a cell 0.61km high and 1.22km wide, and a precision factor of nine creates a cell 4.77m high and 4.77m wide (cells are not always square).

 Geohashing was originally developed as a URL-shortening service but it is now commonly used for spatial indexing (or spatial binning), location searching, mashups and creating unique place identifiers.

 A geohash is shorter than a regular address, or latitude and longitude coordinates, and therefore easier to share, remember and store.

-- Social Networking – Used by dating apps to find romantic matches within a particular cell, and to create chat apps.
+- Social Networking - Chat with people near you within a particular cell, and to create chat apps.

 - Proximity Searches – Find nearby locations, and identify places of interest, restaurants, shops and accommodation establishments in an area.

 - Digital Travels – Geohashers go on global expeditions to meet people and explore new places.
 The twist: the destination is a computer-generated geohash and participants in this turnkey travel experience have to write up and post their story on the internet.

 - Custom Interactive Apps - Geohashing can be used to create real-time, interactive apps.